jonas1ara/73/Problems/Dynamic-programming/Longest-Increasing-Subsequence/README.md

 # Longest Increasing Subsequence:

-This directory contains implementations of the "Longest Increasing Subsequence" problem in the C++ and C# languages.
-Each implementation uses classic DP tabulation with temporal complexity `O(n^2)`.
+This directory contains an implementation of the "Longest Increasing Subsequence" problem in C#.
+The implementation uses classic DP tabulation with temporal complexity `O(n^2)`.

 ## Problem description